2023-24 Incoming Student Housing

 Please note: We cannot guarantee all preferences will be honored, including bathroom type.
 While we will do our best, space is limited and we will first focus on roommates remaining together, when possible.
 Due to space limitations we will not be able to accommodate room changes prior to the start of the year.

-• If you're under 18, your parent/guardian must also sign the contract.
+• If you are under 18, your parent or guardian must also sign the contract.
 You will have to provide their email address for them to sign.

-• Beginning in early May, students will be able to indicate their housing preferences, which include preferred roommates, bathroom style and dining plan selection.
-These will be due June 7.
+• Beginning in mid-May, students will be able to indicate their housing preferences, which include preferred roommates, bathroom style and dining plan selection.

 • Depending on the size of the incoming class, MSU may need to utilize transitional housing for new students.

-• Required preferences – You will be asked about your preferred bathroom style (suite or community style), your interest in alcohol-free housing, your dining plan choice, and if you need honors housing.
+• Required preferences – You will be asked about your preferred bathroom style (suite or community style), your interest in substance free housing, your dining plan choice, and if you need honors housing.

 • Your preferred bathroom style may not be honored based on LLC guidelines, available space or roommate choices.